Canon 300D vs 20D

 - More modern: Was introduced somewhat (1 year) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the 20D is the clear winner of the contest (8 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 20D is the clear winner of the contest (10 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons